benthetechguy/rokuecp/README.md

 ## RokuECP
 C/C++ library to control Roku devices remotely with ECP.
-RokuECP is written in C++, but it also functions as a C library since it uses primitive types.
+RokuECP is written in C++, but it can also function as a C library since it uses only primitive types.

 ### Dependencies
 * libsoup 3
 * gssdp 1.6
 * tinyxml2
-* if linked with C, stdc++ is needed

 ### Example usage (C++)
 This example assumes there are 4 or less Roku devices on the local network and finds them, then prints their names.